spencee1315/reading-notes/README.md

 ### About Me

->My name is Elliott Spencer and I am from Seattle, WA. :umbrella: I recently moved to San Diego, CA :palm_tree: back in August of this year and work as a coffee professional running a local wholesale program.
+>My name is Elliott Spencer and I am from Seattle, WA :umbrella: I recently moved to San Diego, CA :palm_tree: back in August of this year and work as a coffee professional running a local wholesale program.
 I am beginning classes at Codefellows with the intent to persue a career in Software Development.
 This is my first lab assignment for CODE 102, learning Markdown.

 ```on my way to inlcude 5 types of Markup
 ```